Spectral Measures of Spiked Random Matrices: Convergence of the averaged square projections

 \section{Convergence of the averaged square projections}

 We only focus on the proof of Theorem \ref{theo: square proj Wishart general case} concerning the convergence of averaged square-projections into the direction of the spike in the Wishart setting.
 The proof of Theorem \ref{theo: square proj Wigner general case}, which concerns the Wigner setting, would follow the same reasoning, the only difference being the use of the local law of Theorem \ref{theo: local law Wigner} instead of the local law of Theorem \ref{theo: local law Wishart}.
+For the rest of this section, we fix $0<\delta<1/2$ and $(\varepsilon_n)_{n \geq 1}$ a sequence of real numbers such that $n^\delta / \sqrt{n} < \! \! < \varepsilon_n < \! \! < 1$.
+We also fix $x_0 >0$ such that $\mu_{\alpha, \Sigma,\theta}$ has a positive density at $x_0$.